BereZambrano/bzambranodotcom/site/modules/ProCache/README.txt

      will still be present that prevent caching.
 Try testing from a new Incognito (Private Mode) browser window.

-  3. While rare, some servers need specific adjustments to the .htaccess file.
-In the rules that ProCache adds to it, try removing this string of text on the lines where it appears (with the trailing slash):
+  3. Some servers need the server DOCUMENT ROOT to be specified manually in the .htaccess file.
+But ProCache has a setting to manage it for you.

-     %{DOCUMENT_ROOT}\
+     In your admin, go to Setup > ProCache > Origin and scroll to the bottom where you will see a field called “Server document root path”.
+This represents the server’s path to the domain/host.
+Enter the server path here and save.
+ProCache will update your .htaccess file, or it will ask you to make an update.

-  4. If step 3 didn't solve it, try instead to replace that %{DOCUMENT_ROOT}
+  4. If step 3 didn’t solve it, it’s possible that your server has a document root path that is aliased or otherwise hidden.
+You may need to get this information from your web host.
+Or, if you have shell/SSH access to the account, you can login, “cd” to your web root, and type “pwd” and enter.
-     above with the actual server path to the document root.
-You can get this information from phpinfo(); or if logged in to a shell on the server, you can reveal it by typing "pwd" and hit enter.
+     It should reveal the actual document root path.
+Copy and paste into the ProCache setting.

 JS/CSS/SCSS/LESS MERGE AND MINIFY FROM THE API
 ==============================================